himotoyoshi/carray/guides/users/06_views.md

 v = CA_INT([1, 2, 3, 4, 5])
 v.shift(1).class          #  => CAShift
 v.roll(1).class           #  => CARoll
+v.window(-1..5).class     #  => CAWindow
 ```

-There are a few more specialised view classes (`CAReduce`, `CAWindow`, `CAMapping`, `CAFake`, `CAField`, `CABitarray`, `CABitfield`, `CAObject`) which you may encounter when using advanced features such as window scans, fixed-size record fields, or sub-byte storage.
+There are a few more specialised view classes (`CAReduce`, `CAMapping`, `CAFake`, `CAField`, `CABitarray`, `CABitfield`, `CAObject`) which you may encounter when using advanced features such as window scans, fixed-size record fields, or sub-byte storage.
 These follow the same rule: they are views onto data they do not own, so writing through them updates the source.

 An entity — a real, data-owning array — has class `CArray` (or, for a zero-dimensional value, `CScalar`).
 The check `ca.entity?` returns `true` for those and `false` for any of the view classes above: